– General Information –

 Indeed, he was so good at the Mayfair cash games that a few of the regulars took notice.
 They invited him to join them at the 1988 WSOP in Las Vegas.
 Even though they had to cover most of his buy-in for the $10k Main Event, it turned out to be well worth it when Seidel finished as the runner-up to Johnny Chan, the back-to-back defending champion.
 Following that WSOP, Seidel returned to New York, went back to work on Wall Street, and continued playing at local tournament tables.

 → World Series of Poker ←

 Thus far, he has eight WSOP bracelets and 35 final tables in his WSOP career.
-Additionally, he’s currently second in WSOP cashes with 94 in-the-money finishes.
-For 3 years running (1992-1994), he claimed WSOP bracelets in side events.
+Additionally, he’s currently twelfth in WSOP cashes with 130 in-the-money finishes.
+He won one bracelet a year at the World Series for three years in a row (1992-1994).

 |1992||$2,500 Limit Hold’em||$168,000|